fdb/slarg-website/events/2023-10-16-disrupt-imagining-fashion-in-the-post-museum-the-archive-and-beyond.md

 Nyanchama Okemwa, curator, researcher, artist and chair of European Network Against Racism (ENAR), BE

 Nashilongweshipwe Mushaandja, performer, educator and writer, NA/ZA

+**This research seminar is supported by Sint Lucas Antwerpen - Karel de Grote University College - University of Antwerp - Antwerp Research Institute for the Arts (ARIA)**